-VII) Impact (Total of 5 possible points)

-12. How well did the applicant describe the outcomes/outputs that would indicate that the investment was successful?

-Score Score Description 0 The applicant did not discuss what outcomes/outputs indicate that the investment was successful 1 The applicant poorly discussed what outcomes/outputs indicate that the investment was successful 2 The applicant partially discussed what outcomes/outputs indicate that the investment was successful 3 The applicant adequately discussed what outcomes/outputs indicate that the investment was successful 4 The applicant thoroughly what outcomes/outputs indicate that the investment was successful

-13. Did the applicant describe how the investment supports building or sustaining the identified Goal Core Capabilities?

-Score Score Description 0 The applicant did not provide a description of how the investment supports building or sustaining the identified Goal Core Capabilities 1 The applicant provide a description of how the investment supports building or sustaining the identified Goal Core Capabilities
+VII.
+Impact (Total of 5 possible points) 12.
+How well did the applicant describe the outcomes/outputs that would indicate that the inves the investment was successful?
+0 = The applicant did not discuss what outcomes/outputs indicate that the investment was successful 1 = The applicant poorly discussed what outcomes/outputs indicate that the investment was successful 2 = The applicant partially discussed what outcomes/outputs indicate that the investment was successful 3 = The applicant adequately discussed what outcomes/outputs indicate that the investment was successful 4 = The applicant thoroughly what outcomes/outputs indicate that the investment was successful Score he applicant describe how the investment supports building or sustaining the d Goal Core Capabilities?
+0 = The applicant did not provide a description of how the investment supports building or sustaining the identified Goal Core Capabilities 1 = The applicant provide a description of how the investment supports building or sustaining the identified Goal Core Capabilities Score Total Score Total In Score: vestment Justification a possible score of 40 , this Investment ion scored a: